 You can ask for a fair hearing in writing, by telephone, by fax, electronically or in person.

-Complete the "tear-off" Request for a Fair Hearing at the bottom of this page and send it to the address on the bottom of the next page.
+and send it to the address on the bottom of the next page.

 When you call, please tell the worker the number of this notice which is